idris-lang/Idris-dev/docs/tutorial/views.rst

 ``j``—this is allowed because another argument has determined the form of these patterns.

-We will return to this function in Section :ref:`sect-provisional` to complete the definition of ``parity``.
+We will return to this function in the next section :ref:`sect-parity` to complete the definition of ``parity``.

 With and proofs